Comcast is boosting internet speeds, but not for cord-cutters

-Comcast customers will see a boost in internet speeds, but there's a catch: they'll have to pay for both internet and TV service, the Houston Chronicle reports.
+Comcast customers will see a boost in internet speeds, but reportedly there's a catch: They'll have to pay for both internet and TV service.

-Comcast announced last week that it would be increasing the speeds of its Xfinity Internet service packages for millions of customers in Houston and the Oregon and southwest Washington areas.
-It said their download speeds would increase by 30 to 40 percent.
+Comcast said last week that it would be increasing the speeds of its Xfinity Internet service packages for millions of customers in Houston and the Oregon and southwest Washington areas.
+It said their download speeds would increase by 30 percent to 40 percent.

-But only customers who bundle internet with cable TV and other services, and who have the company's latest X1 hardware, will have access to free speed increases.
+But only customers who bundle internet with cable TV and other services, and who have the company's latest X1 hardware, will have access to free speed increases, the Houston Chronicle reported on Tuesday.

 Comcast boosted speeds for certain customers in January, but that wasn't restricted to people who bundle internet with cable TV.
 This'll be the first time the boost is restricted to cable TV subscribers.